ain/koodmeeter/README.md

 koodmeeter (codemeter) is a password strength score tool.

-This repository is a placeholder for koodmeeter Ruby gem, currently __work in progress__.
+This repository is a placeholder for koodmeeter Ruby gem, a port of [koodmeeter.js](https://github.com/ain/koodmeeter.js), currently __work in progress__.

 ## License